Robert Megennis picked the perfect location to say an emphatic first Indy Lights Presented via Cooper Tires victory: the Indianapolis Motor Speedway.

 He did so in fashion, too.

-Askew observed a few more pace within the final tiers to set the fastest race lap at 1m15.6953s, an average pace of a hundred and fifteen.997 mph, narrowly beating the antique music document set through contemporary NTT IndyCar Series motive force Felix Rosenqvist in 2016.
-Askew, from Jupiter, Fla., thereby cemented 2d area beforehand of his closest championship rival, Dutchman Rinus VeeKay (Juncos Racing).
+Askew observed a few more paces within the final tiers to set the fastest race lap at 1m15.6953s, an average pace of a hundred and fifteen.997 mph, narrowly beating the antique music document set through contemporary NTT IndyCar Series motive force Felix Rosenqvist in 2016.
+Askew, from Jupiter, Fla., thereby cemented the 2d area beforehand of his closest championship rival, Dutchman Rinus VeeKay (Juncos Racing).